The Default Brain Galerie Peter Kilchmann, Zurich, solo exhibition

 It is now online, with music from Pyrit.
 With information about the cooperation with author Sibylle Berg and internet pioneer Alan Emtage and much more.

-For this exhibition Bauer dealt with the history and current impact of the Internet.
-He sketches the portrait of a society that is in a state of upheaval due to digitalisation and accelerated technical progress.
+The subject of this exhibition is the history and current impact of the Internet.
+Marc sketches the portrait of a society that is in a state of upheaval due to digitalisation and accelerated technical progress.

 After a wide-ranging research into the history of the Internet, from the first computers to the present day, the central theme surfaced: how the omnipresent digitalisation influences our perception of reality, the individual and society.